OscinJaypal/Image-Caption-Generator/README.md

 This project showcases the integration of computer vision and natural language processing techniques, providing a practical application in fields like image indexing, content retrieval, and accessibility for visually impaired individuals.

+## Methodology
+1. Data Collection: Gather a large dataset of images with corresponding captions.
+2. Data Preprocessing:
+3. Preprocess images for the CNN.
+4. Preprocess captions for the RNN.
+5. Model Architecture:
+6. Use a pre-trained CNN (e.g., InceptionV3) to extract image features.
+7. Use an RNN (e.g., LSTM) to generate captions based on the extracted features.
+8. Training the Model: Train the combined CNN-RNN model on the preprocessed dataset.
+9. Generating Captions: Use the trained model to generate captions for new images.
+10. Evaluation: Evaluate the model’s performance using metrics like BLEU score.

+## Stepwise implementation is shown in the code